This section provides information on initial setup of the FileCloud iOS app to access your files with your FileCloud account.

 Password: The account password

-Once the account is authenticated, you will be able to access the files in the computer or FileCloud by selecting the account you wish to access.
+Once the account is authenticated, you will be able to access the files in the server by selecting the account you wish to access.

 Account authentication security

-The authentication information is saved securely in iOS's security infrastructure and cannot be accessed by any one even if your device is lost.
+The authentication information is saved securely in iOS's Keychain infrastructure and cannot be accessed by any one even if your device is lost.

-Furthermore the connection between your iOS device and FileCloud server can be secured by using https:// instead of http:// (albeit at a cost of speed) and finally all access to the FileCloud server in LAN (where your iOS device and the FileCloud server are in the same network) are always direct access (your data is never sent outside the network in those cases).
+Furthermore the connection between your iOS device and FileCloud server can be secured by using https:// instead of http:// and finally all access to the FileCloud server in LAN (where your iOS device and the FileCloud server are in the same network) are always direct access (your data is never sent outside the network in those cases).

 Password lock for the FileCloud and FileCloud iOS App